12 Great Books to Read Before College for the College-Aged Kids in Your Life

 5. The Alchemist by Paulo Coelho

-This is one of our favorite books to read before college (or at anytime in life for that matter.)
-For those who like to learn life lessons through captivating storytelling, The Alchemist is an ideal choice.
-The tale follows Santiago as he journeys in search of worldly treasure.
-During his travels, Santiago ends up learning lessons that are far more valuable than any amount of silver and gold.
+This is one of our favorite books to read before college—a novel that offers profound insights into personal growth (or at anytime in life for that matter.)
+For those who like to learn life lessons through captivating storytelling and inspiring stories, The Alchemist is an ideal choice.
+The tale follows Santiago as he journeys in search of worldly treasure and a new life, embracing transformation and starting over.
+Along the way, he meets memorable characters and learns lessons that are far more valuable than any amount of silver and gold.

 To order your own copy, you can find it here.